strategineer/personal-website/content/books/2023-10-23/index.md

   isbn13: "9780143039976"
   year: "2006"
 star_rating: 5
-title: We Have Always Lived In The Castle - (Penguin Classics Deluxe Edition)
+title: We Have Always Lived In The Castle
 ---

 It's short and sweet (and sour) and that's what makes this novel so special.
 It's got one of the most unsettling POVs I've read in a while.
 It starts weird and only gets weirder from there.